WilliamBaxter417/WilliamBaxter417/README.md

 ### Dynamic Programming and Algorithm Design (Python)
 [Performance Analysis of the Frequency-Hopped Code Selection Scheme](https://github.com/WilliamBaxter417/Portfolio/tree/main/Dynamic%20Programming%20%26%20Algorithm%20Design): Implementation of the Frequency-Hopped Code Selection (FHCS) scheme for Dual-Function Radar Communications (DFRC) technologies which was the subject of my PhD thesis.
 Showcases proficiency with dynamic programming and algorithm design with Python.

-This section of my portfolio showcases my programming proficiency and familiarity with the Python language through an implementation of the Frequency-Hopped Code Selection (FHCS) scheme for Dual-Function Radar Communications (DFRC) technologies.
-I developed this scheme during my PhD candidature and it served as the subject of my doctoral thesis.
-This scheme was first published in the IEEE Xplore research database in 2018, and has since gathered traction and relevancy within the international DFRC research space.

 ### Reporting & Database Management (SQL)
 [Managing Customer & Product Data](https://github.com/WilliamBaxter417/Portfolio/tree/main/Reporting%20%26%20Database%20Management): Created a relational cloud database back-end to store and query synthetic customer and sales data of a sample e-commerce company using the Microsoft Azure framework.
 Explored schemas, queries, data analytics and dashboards.